CouchCMS/Documentation/src/contents/tags-reference/get.md

 # get

-The **get** tag is used to output the value of the variable the name of which is supplied to it as its parameter.<br/>
+The **get** tag is used to output the value of the variable the name of which is supplied to it as its parameter.
 For example -

 ```